maybethee/curriculum/ruby/computer_science/a_very_brief_intro_to_cs.md

 ### Introduction

 You've learned how to build some cool stuff already and, frankly, you could probably make some decent websites without a crazy amount of additional formal education.
-However, just because you can write English at a grade school level doesn't mean you will be editing the New York Times anytime soon.
+However, just because you can write English at a grade school level doesn't mean you will be editing the New York \* 2 anytime soon.

 In the world of programming, there's a difference between solving a problem the brute force way and solving a problem WELL.
 We touched on the first layer of this when we covered basic object-oriented programming and how you should break apart your code into well-organized chunks.